 Providing resources and ideas for therapies and medical developments for Parkinson's disease:

-The following are a list of drugs approved to treat the symptoms of Parkinson's disease, primarily the tremors often refered to as "Motor Fluctuations".
-Note that none of the drugs approved by the FDA for treating Parkinson's disease are cures, nor do they slow down or halt the progression of the disease.
+The following are a list of drugs approved to treat the symptoms of Parkinson's disease, primarily "Motor Fluctuations".
+Note that none of the drugs approved by the FDA for treating Parkinson's disease are not cures, nor do they slow down or halt the progression of the disease.
 By contrast, there are many drugs in development and drugs in clinical trials which hold hope for such a treatment.
 Currently the most popular treatments for Parkinson's are the Levodopa based drugs blended with Carbidopa to improve longevity of the drug in one's system.
-Levodopa can be also be complimented with a Dopamine Agnost, a COMT inhibitor or a MAO inhibitor medication.
-The drugs effects are often refered to as "On time" where the drugs take effect vs "Off time" when the drug effects are wearing off and less effective.
+There are four classes of drugs used to control dopamine for the treatment of Parkinson's disease: Levodopa, Dopamine Agnosts, COMT inhibitors and MAO-B inhibitors.
+Some are used alone or in combination to gain the synergystic benefits.
+The drug's effects are often refered to as "On time", where the drugs take effect vs "Off time", when the drug effects are wearing off and less effective.

 Drugs are refered to by their "corporate brand name" and by their "generic name".

+Levodopa is a drug supplied to the brain so that motor neurons can produce dopamine to counter the deficiency caused by Parkinson's disease.
 Levodopa is combined with other drugs like Carbidopa to improve half life, absorption and efficacy.
-Carbidopa prevents the conversion of Levodopa into dompamine while in the blood stream so that levodopa can make the journey to the brain for conversion where it is needed.
+Carbidopa prevents the conversion of Levodopa into dompamine while in the blood stream so that levodopa can make the journey to the brain for conversion to dopamine where it is needed.
 When high doses are taken, the peak medication levels of Levodopa may produce involuntary movements known as dyskinesia.
-Another condition is dystonia, when your muscles continuously contract (cramping), which may cause parts of your body to twist.
+Another condition is dystonia, when your muscles continuously contract (cramping), which may cause parts of your body to twist or toes to curl.
 This leads to repetitive movements or abnormal postures (for example curling of the toes or turning of the foot or ankle) and can cause great pain and discomfort.
-Both dyskinesia and dystonia often occur at peak doses.
+Both dyskinesia and dystonia are more prevelent at peak doses.

 Various versions of Levodopa based drugs exist.
-Here are the top five:
+Here a list of the popular Carbidopa/Levodopa solutions:

 Tip: drink lots of water with every dose to help push it along from the stomach to the first part of the intestine when it can be absorbed.
 Levodopa does not get absorbed in the stomach (ref).